 Energy is the pivot of global prosperity and wellbeing.
 Societies depend upon access to reliable, affordable, secure and sustainable energy.
 Energy systems are changing fast, shaped by many factors and diverse actors.

-These five tools – which can be used individually or in combination – enable the development of new, timely and actionable insights.
-The flexibility of the toolkit recognises there are different starting points and a no ‘one size fits all’ approach to a successful transition.
+These tools – which can be used individually or in combination – enable the development of new, timely and actionable insights.
+The flexibility of the toolkit recognises different starting points and a no ‘one size fits all’ approach to a successful transition.
 The tools can be used to support interventions on a global, regional, national, sectoral, and/or cross-sectoral basis.

 The tools available include: